authelia/authelia/docs/content/en/reference/cli/authelia/authelia_crypto_certificate_rsa_request.md

   -n, --common-name string            certificate common name
-      --country strings               certificate country -d, --directory string              directory where the generated keys, certificates, etc will be stored --duration duration             duration of time the certificate is valid for (default 8760h0m0s) --file.csr string               name of the file to export the certificate request data to (default "request.csr") --file.private-key string       name of the file to export the private key data to (default "private.pem") -h, --help                          help for request -l, --locality strings              certificate locality
+      --country strings               certificate country -d, --directory string              directory where the generated keys, certificates, etc will be stored --duration string               duration of time the certificate is valid for (default "1y") --file.csr string               name of the file to export the certificate request data to (default "request.csr") --file.private-key string       name of the file to export the private key data to (default "private.pem") -h, --help                          help for request -l, --locality strings              certificate locality
-      --not-before string             earliest date and time the certificate is considered valid formatted as Jan 2 15:04:05 2006 (default is now)
+      --not-after string              latest date and time the certificate is considered valid in various formats --not-before string             earliest date and time the certificate is considered valid in various formats (default is now)
   -o, --organization strings          certificate organization (default [Authelia])
       --organizational-unit strings   certificate organizational unit -p, --postcode strings              certificate postcode